jonnor/datascience-master/dat390/report.md

 In particular it is assumed that the reader: knows the difference between supervised and unsupervised learning;
 knows task formulations like Classification, Clustering and Regression;
-basic familiarity with common methods like Support Vector Machine, Random Forests and Convolutional Neural Networks.
+basic familiarity with common methods like Support Vector Machines, Random Forests and Convolutional Neural Networks.

 `TODO: recommend ML introduction`

 Basic familiarity with Digital Signal Processing is assumed.
 In particular knowledge of the Fourier Transform, digital filters and convolutions.

-When it comes to acoustics and audio processing, neccesary background information is provided in the first section.
+When it comes to acoustics and audio processing, neccesary information is provided in the Background section.
-We will then cover Machine Learning methods for Acoustic Event Detection generally.
+We will then cover the different aspects of Machine Learning for general Acoustic Event Detection.
 And at the end, we will look at the task of detecting the presence of birds.

 This is an example from the fields of Bioacoustics and Ecoacoustics,